Reita Faria: In pageants

+Medical career

 After her one-year tenure as Miss World, she began receiving various offers to act in films.
 Faria refused lucrative modelling and acting contracts, and instead concentrated on medical studies.
 She was a student at the Grant Medical College & Sir J. J. Group of Hospitals, where she completed her M.B.B.S. degree.
 Thereafter she went on to study at King's College Hospital, London.
-She married her mentor David Powell, in 1971, and in 1973, the couple shifted to Dublin, where she started her medical practice.
+She married her mentor David Powell, in 1971, and in 1973, the couple shifted to Dublin, Ireland, where she started her medical practice.